junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Crowley snaps his fingers, and all of a sudden all of them are no longer in the wild land by the highway in Colorado.
 Instead, it's a dark room with tiny small windows on the high walls, all barred and closed tight.

 They are shoved against the walls, pressed there unmovable by Crowley's power.
 Dean in the middle, Sam and Cas on his two sides, Donatello on the other side of Sam.
-Dean can't even see the rest of them with his neck also pinned down by the pure force.
+Dean can't even see the rest of them with his neck also fixed in position by the pure force.

 When his vision slowly get used to the darkness, the first thing Dean sees is the thin bloodied body lying lifeless by the door, in the familiar khaki button-down and old jeans.
 "Kevin," he breathes heavily.